j2labs/zmq_examples/README.md

 # The projects

-I recommend the following order for testing the setup, as each step increases the complexity of ZeroMQ's use.
+I recommend trying the examples in the same order I describe them.
+Each example grows in complexity.

 ## Wayne's World